Toggle ItemWhat are the types of scholarships available at BYU–Hawaii?

-Toggle ItemCan I defer my merit scholarship?If you are leaving campus because of a mission, military service, and you are taking a Leave of Absence, your merit scholarship will automatically transfer for the semester you are returning to campus.
-You may want to visit the Financial Aid Office so that the Counselor over Scholarships makes a note of this and disburse the award correctly.
+Toggle ItemCan I defer my merit scholarship?If you are leaving campus because of a mission, military service, and you are taking a leave of absence, your merit scholarship will automatically transfer for the semester you are returning to campus.
+You may want to visit the Financial Aid & Scholarship office so that the counselor over scholarships makes a note of this and disburse the award correctly.

 Keep in mind that if you take a leave or discontinue for 3 consecutive semesters/terms and longer, you will need to complete one full-time semester/term before becoming eligible.

-Toggle ItemHow many credits do I have to take to receive my scholarship?Unless you are notified differently by Financial Aid, you will need to enroll in at least 14 credits for the Fall and Winter semesters, and 9 credits for the Spring semester.
+Toggle ItemHow many credits do I have to take to receive my scholarship?Unless you are notified differently by Financial Aid & Scholarship, you will need to enroll in at least 14 credits for the Fall and Winter semesters, and 9 credits for the Spring semester.

 Summer is not an official term, therefore no merit or departmental scholarships are available.

 Toggle ItemWhere will my scholarship go if my tuition/fees is/are already paid?After all, your tuition and other fees are paid, any excess scholarship funds will be refunded to you.
 If you set up a direct deposit for refunds (this is highly recommended and to be set up through your Student Center), the excess funds will be sent directly to your bank account.
-Click here to set up your Student Center for eRefund.
+Learn how to set up your Student Center for eRefund .

 Note: direct deposits for refunds are different from direct deposits for paychecks.
 If you don't set up your student account for a direct deposit for refunds, you will receive an email from the Cashier's Office letting you know that your refund check is available for pick up (bring an ID).
 After 3 days, your check will be mailed to the mailing address listed on your student account.

-Toggle ItemHow do I contact the Financial Aid Office if I have more questions?
+Toggle ItemHow do I contact Financial Aid & Scholarship if I have more questions?